yonatangross/GamingStore/README.md

 ## GamingStore
+The Gaming Store project is a website for a gaming store with an online and psychical shops.
+It has an administration control panel for chain store manager & store managers, and a client side for clients to buy in.

-A project that represents a chain of gaming stores. built with ASP.NET Core MVC Web Application
+The website was built with ASP.NET Core MVC Web Application.

 ## Motivation
 The application motivation is to create an web application that serves both the customers and store managers.